 The first thing I am doing differently is that I’m going to take the time to think and write, instead of rushing through like I typically do.

 You see I started thinking about my heart surgery this afternoon and realized that…I never really think about my heart surgery.

 It’s weird.
 I got to a point where I just didn’t ever think about it.
 It didn’t limit me in anything I did, so short of someone asking me what the huge scar was on my chest I never really had a reason to contemplate it.
-Since my achilles tendon issues have kept me from playing basketball over the past hand-full of years, I never really have a need to be shirtless so people noticing the zipper went from minimal to nonexistent.
+Since my Achilles tendon issues have kept me from playing basketball over the past handful of years, I never really have a need to be shirtless so people noticing the big zipper on my chest went from minimal to nonexistent.

 I really don’t know the whole story but I’ll tell you what I do.
 My parents have filled in a lot of the blanks because I forgot a lot over the years.
 Thinking about it now this is likely due to the fact that it was pretty traumatic time for me and I must have started blocking things out as a coping mechanism.

-I believe I was diagnosed with an Atrial Septal Defect at age 5 by Dr. Devito in Concord and I think I had the surgery at Boston Children’s Hospital in 1987, when I was 7 years old.
+I believe I was diagnosed with an Atrial Septal Defect at age 5 by Dr. Devito in Concord, and I think I had the surgery at Boston Children’s Hospital in February of 1987 when I was 7 years old.

 This is all really fuzzy but I’ll give it a go.
 They gave me oral sedatives.
 They didn’t stand a chance.
 I was running and fighting with all my might.
 I was not the average 7 year old, mind you.
 For my age I was in the top percentile of both height and weight (what of my husky pants, eh?!?!) and I was the fastest kid in my class.
 I probably put down 3/4 of a gallon of milk per day at that point.
 That’s a lot of frightened and furious flub to finagle onto that little stretcher.